dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 #### The concrete `CanisterModule` {#the_concrete_canistermodule}

-Finally we can specify the abstract `CanisterModule` that models a concrete WebAssembly module.
+Finally, we can specify the abstract `CanisterModule` that models a concrete WebAssembly module.

 -   The `initial_wasm_store` mentioned below is the store of the WebAssembly module after *instantiation* (as per WebAssembly spec) of the WasmModule contained in the [canister module](#canister-module-format), including executing a potential `(start)` function.